cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

 ### Certification issuers

-Certification issuers will broadcast on-chain certificates that will represent th level of certification reached and present evidence of the work done.
+Certification issuers will broadcast on-chain certificates that will represent the level of certification reached and present evidence of the work done.

-Certification issuers will sign the certificate to attest that they have done the work and prevent certificate forgeries.
+Certification issuers will sign the transaction with the certification certificate as metadata from a known wallet.
+They will attest that they have done the work and prevent certificate forgeries.

 ### Suggested validations